olliw42/mLRS-docu/docs/ELRS_TX_MODULES.md

 > To flash the Wireless Bridge, you will need the mLRS firmware installed - this is done by following the steps outlined above.

 1. Plug the radio into the computer using USB, select 'USB Serial (VCP)' from the menu
-2. Launch the mLRS Flasher App
+2. Launch the mLRS Flasher Desktop App
 3. Select Tx Module (internal) from the left menu
 4. Select the Device Type, Firmware Version and Firmware File appropriate for your radio
 5. Click Flash Wireless Bridge, wait for the flash to finish